 Elections were by nomination and a show of hands at the Annual Meeting.
-It was not until the 1945 Act that elections as we know them today could take place.
-In Yeovil Without the first such election took place on 8th May 1952 with polling stations at Westfield Baptist Hall, Stiby Road, Yeovil School and Mudford Road.
-There were nine councillors, today there are 15 with the parish divided into three wards, Brimsmore, Combe and Lyde.
+It was not until the 1945 Act that elections, as we know them today, could take place.
+In Yeovil Without the first such election took place on 8th May 1952 with polling stations at Westfield Baptist Hall, Stiby Road, Yeovil School, and Mudford Road.
+There were nine councillors, today there are 15 with the parish divided into four wards, Brimsmore, Combe, Summerlands, and Lyde.
 The Annual Parish Meeting remains and is mandatory, to be held in March or April when the council reports on the year’s work and parishioners can question or raise matters of concern.
 This is not to be confused with the Annual Parish Council Meeting to be held in May when officers and representatives are named.

 The 1894 Act also gave parish councils the power to acquire land for allotments.
 The theory was to improve the lot of labourers, after living in poor housing with no garden, and to raise their standing in the parish.
 These were not just for plants, livestock were allowed.
 There were several in the parish and these increased during the two great wars.
 Now only one remains at Yeovil Marsh.